iotaledger/iota.rs/client/bindings/java/README.md

 implementation 'org.iota:iota-client:1.0.0-rc.1:osx-x86_64'
 ```

-## Try the library
+## Use the Library

-In order to try with the library, create a `Client` instance:
+In order to use the library, you need to create a `Client` instance as illustrated below:

 ```java
 import org.iota.Client;